EduardoVB/SSTabEx/README.md

 # SSTabEx

-Note: This control has been superseded by [NewTab](https://github.com/EduardoVB/NewTab) ans is no longer updated/maintained.
+Note: This control has been superseded by [NewTab](https://github.com/EduardoVB/NewTab) and is no longer updated/maintained.

 SSTab control replacement for VB6.
 Themed (supports Windows visual styles) and enhanced.